 A choral group that studies, rehearses, and performs music from the men's choral repertoire dating from medieval through contemporary musical periods and styles.
 Concerts are performed on campus, as well as on occasional off-campus venues.
-Transfers to both UC/CSU

 MUSI-170 Musical Theater Performance